Assessment of

 assessment of an ELL/CLD student at the beginning, intermediate or

-even advanced level of English proficiency.
+even advanced level of English proficiency

-Valid (re)interpretation of the assessment data collected
+Valid interpretation or (re)interpretation of the assessment data collected

 Linguistic Factors